-- Under age 16, you may drive only when accompanied in the front seat by a licensed driver who is: - a parent, grandparent, or legal guardian; - a qualified driving instructor; - a qualified driver at least 25 years of age who has been licensed for a minimum of 3 years and received written permission from the parent or legal guardian; or - a qualified driver designated by a parent or guardian with a disability. - At age 16 or older, you may drive when accompanied in the front seat by a person who is at least 21 years old and has a valid driver license. - Seat belts must be worn by the driver and all passengers. - Your test paper alone is not legal for driving.
-Be sure to carry your permit with you. - You may renew your instruction permit.
+- Under age 16, you may drive only when accompanied in the front seat by a licensed driver who is: - · a qualified person; - a grandparent; - · a qualified driving instructor; - a qualified driver at least 25 years of age who has been licensed for a minimum of 3 years and received written permission from the parent or legal guardian; or - a qualified driver designated by the disabled parent or guardian of the permit holder. - At age 16 or older, you may drive when accompanied in the front seat by a person who is at least 21 years old and has a valid driver license. - Seat belts must be worn by the driver and all passengers. - Your test paper alone is not legal for driving.
+Be sure to carry your permit with you. - · You may renew your instruction permit.